-A blog can have any number of themes, and each theme can have multiple versions, with one published version at any time.
-This is useful for example when you want to work on a theme but without affecting what your visitors see until you are happy with your changes and are ready to publish the new version of the theme.
+A blog can have any number of themes, and each theme can have multiple versions, with one active version at any time.
+This is useful for example when you want to work on a theme but without affecting what your visitors see until you are happy with your changes and are ready to activate the new version of the theme.

-When a blog is created, a default theme is created automatically with the expected default templates, styles and scripts.
-This theme can be used as is or server as a scaffold if you want to customise it or create more complex themes.
+When a blog is created, a default theme is created automatically with the some templates, styles and scripts.
+This theme can be used as is or server as a scaffold if you want to customize it or create more complex themes.

-We don't offer multiple themes yet (will do in the near future), but we provide you with a powerful theme editor with which you can edit templates and assets to make your site look exactly as you like, without any restrictions.
+There are 5 simple themes currently (I'll add more soon), but DynaBlogger has a built in theme editor with which you can edit templates and assets to make your site look exactly as you like, without any restrictions.

 There are various types of assets in each theme, including layouts, partials, stylesheets, scripts, images and fonts.
 Layouts, partials, stylesheets and scripts are also versioned, so you can easily revert to a previous version of the code at any time, if needed.